matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 Since this is not shared, only the own user's matrix ID would be expected to have this kind of receipt.

+## Compatibility with unthreaded clients

+When a user has clients which are both "unthreaded" and "threaded" then the read receipt and threaded read receipts would get out of sync.
+It is desirable to sync these two sets of read receipts and minimize duplicate notifications that occur from these two sets of read receipts.

 ## Potential issues